kiriakosvaggel/pokemon-lite/README.md

 # Pokemon-Light with-javascript Example Project

-## A functional Example project writeen in Javascript how to create Pokemon gameplay!

-This project is an example that was built along a task creating an example of simulator game.
-Every part of this project is sample code which shows how to do the following!

-* Creat a custom custom app for battle simulation between pokemons
-* Working mostly with Classes
+This example project serves as a practical guide to building a Pokemon battle simulator using JavaScript.
+It demonstrates the creation of a custom app tailored for Pokemon gameplay, emphasizing the use of classes for an organized and modular structure.

-## How to install this example Pokemon/Lite project.
+## How to install

-The easiest way to see how this work is follow the steps.
+To experience the functionality of this project, follow these steps:

-1. clone this project
+1. **Clone this project:**
+    ```bash
+    git clone [project-repository-url]
+    ```

-2. Set up a local repository
+2. **Set up a local repository:**
+    ```bash
+    cd [project-folder]
+    git init
+    ```

+3. **Install npm:**
+    ```bash
-3. Install npm
+    npm install

-## How to tweak this project , I'd encourage you to clone and rename this projet to use for your own purposes.
-It's good starter JavaScript

-If you found an issue or would like to sumbit an imporovment to this project, please submit an issue using the issues above.
-If you would like to commit a fix, reference the issue you created!

-## Known issues (Work in progress)
- This project is still ongoing.
-The final version of this simulator/fight has not been completed yet.
-This is coming soon!
+    ```

+## Customization

+To adapt this project for your specific needs, consider the following steps:

+1. **Clone the project:**
+    ```bash
+    git clone [project-repository-url]
+    ```

+2. **Rename the project:**
+    ```bash
+    mv [old-project-name] [new-project-name]
+    ```

+3. **Starter JavaScript project:**
+    Utilize this project as a foundation for your JavaScript development.

+## Contribution

+Your contributions are highly appreciated!
+If you encounter issues or have improvements, please follow these steps:

+- **Submit an issue:** Use the 'Issues' tab above to report any problems or suggest enhancements.
+- **Commit fixes:** If you're fixing an issue, reference the created issue in your commit message.
+-
+## Project Status

+This project is a dynamic work in progress.
+While the current version of the simulator/fight is not final, we're actively working on its development.
+Stay tuned for exciting updates!